cognitivefashion/slate/source/includes/_visualsearchindex.md

 # full_index : str, optional (default: 'true')
 #
 # If this is set to 'true' builds the the full visual search index along with
-# the separate visual search index for each visual search category.
-By default
+# the separate visual search index for each visual search/browse category.
-# the full visual search index is build alon with the separate index for each
+# By default the full visual search index is build along with the separate
-# category.
-Make this 'false' only if you do not see the need for the full
+# index for each category.
+Make this 'false' only if you do not see the need
-# visual search index.
+# for the full visual search index.
 #------------------------------------------------------------------------------
-#params['full_index'] = 'true'
+#params['full_index'] = 'false'

 #------------------------------------------------------------------------------
 # group_by : boolean, optional(default:'false')